Arabic-NLP-UofK/NLU--ArabicDialogueSystems/README.md

-# NLU--ArabicDialogueSystems
+# text_classification_CNN_arabic
-this is the code for implementing the models used in "Implementation of A Neural Natural Language Understanding Component for Arabic Dialogue Systems"
+This work was used to implement an intent classification module for Arabic text data using CNN